-Crashes.
-Crashes are particularly hazardous.
-People involved in the crash may not look for traffic.
-Passing drivers tend to look at the crash.
+Accidents.
+Accidents are particularly hazardous.
+People involved in the accident may not look for traffic.
+Passing drivers tend to look at the accident.
 People often run across the road without looking.
-Vehicles may slow or stop suddenly.
+Vehicles may slow or stop suddenly

 Shoppers.
 People in and around shopping areas are often not watching traffic because they are looking for stores or looking into store windows.